You can rehome your pet by contacting your nearest Battersea centre

-Our core mission is never to turn away a dog or cat in need of our help.
-Subject to space, but irrespective of breed, condition, age, temperament or health we will open our gates to those animals in need of care and shelter, and we will do all we can to either reunite them with their owners or to rehome them into loving new homes.
+Our mission is to never turn away a dog or cat in need of our help.
+Subject to space, we will open our gates to all dogs and cats in need of care and shelter and we will do all we can to either reunite them with their owners or to rehome them into loving new homes.

 Non-selective intake policy